 Potential entrants to the market for natural gas vehicle fuels include the large integrated oil companies, other retail gasoline marketers and natural gas utility companies.
 The integrated oil companies produce and sell crude oil and natural gas, and they refine crude oil into gasoline and diesel.
 They and other retail gasoline marketers own and franchise retail stations that sell gasoline and diesel fuel.
-In international markets, including to a limited extent in Canada, integrated oil companies and other established fueling companies sell CNG at a number of their vehicle fueling stations that sell gasoline and diesel.
-Natural gas utility companies own and operate the local pipeline infrastructure that supplies natural gas to retail, commercial and industrial customers.
+In international markets, including to a limited extent in Canada, integrated oil companies and other established fueling companies sell CNG at a number of their vehicle fueling stations that sell gasoline and operate the local pipeline infrastructure that supplies natural gas to retail, commercial and industrial customers.